jeffreysorgen/golf-club-sensors/activity.md

 #### 3. `void loop()`
 - `BLEDevice central = BLE.central(); // Wait for a BLE central to connect`
-  - Waiting for central to connect might mean that other things can't go on first (so be aware)
 - if statements:
 ```
   if (IMU.accelerationAvailable()) {